 The St. Ambrose University institutional logo should be included in all publications, print and television advertising, and communications distributed to or intended primarily for external use or for the public at-large.
 Examples include: recruitment publications, newspaper advertisements, and letterhead.

-Graphics files for the institutional logo can be obtained from the Communications and Marketing Office.
+Graphics files for the institutional logo can be obtained from the Communications and Marketing Office; send an email to request the logo be sent to you.
 The logo should not be re-sized, stretched, skewed or otherwise altered.
 Faculty or staff in need of a special file treatment should contact the Communications and Marketing Office for assistance.

 There are only two main instances in which the institutional logo may be superseded by other officially sanctioned St. Ambrose logos; they are in relation to (1) athletics or (2) Office of the President/Board of Trustees usage.